GameParrot/macOS-Bedrock-Server/README.md

 # Screenshot:
 ![image](https://user-images.githubusercontent.com/85067619/125362532-0f0db980-e33d-11eb-9ea4-04f7c2cc8dc8.jpg)
 # Direct install:
 if you do not have a bedrock server folder, you can use the installer from the Releases.
 To run it, use install.sh full_server_version.
-To get the full version, search the Minecraft Wiki for the game version that you want and the version you need is the Server version.
+To get the full server version, search the Minecraft Wiki for the game version that you want and the version you need is the Server version.